 In this work, we theoretically examined enhancing PMET rates in the collective light-matter coupling regime in the presence of dark state transfer and cavity loss.
 We extended a simple ET model to include collective cavity coupling as well as dark state transfer, cavity loss, and coherent CW laser pumping.
 We derived the collective reaction coordinate of a PMET reaction between the UP and acceptor states and used it to prove that the driving force from the UP state is decreased by the collective light-matter coupling.
 We demonstrated the effect of this driving force modification by simulating PMET rate enhancement over a large range of N molecules in the Marcus regime and confirmed the excellent agreement between fitted rate constants from simulation and Marcus theory rate constants.
 We then showed how a CW laser tuned to the UP can partially or entirely avoid these suppressing effects of dark states and cavity loss and allow for orders of magnitude PMET rate enhancement in the collective limit.
-In particular, we demonstrated that using CW laser driving can effectively reduce the deleterious effect of cavity loss by replenishing the UP populations.
-Further, a reasonable size of Rabi splitting (larger than the reorganization energy) can reduce the rate of population decay from the UP to the dark states (due to the phonon bottleneck effect).
-Many of the parameters recorded in this work are experimentally relevant to the system of CdSe NPLs coupled to the cavity,67-70 and can thus be experimentally tested in the near future.
-It may be worth mentioning that CW laser driving is often easier to implement than a pulsed laser, and most of photo-driven chemistry is performed under a powerful CW laser source or other continuous narrow-band light source such as a light-emitting diode.
+We demonstrate that using CW laser driving can effectively reduce the deleterious effect of cavity loss by replenishing the UP populations.
+Further, a reasonable size of Rabi splitting (larger than the re-organization energy) will able to reduce the rate of population decay from UP to dark states (phonon bottleneck effect^{75,91}).
+All the parameters recorded in this work are experimentally relevant to the system of CdSe NPL coupled to the cavity, 62-65 and can thus be experimentally tested in the near future.
+It may be worth mentioning that the CW representation is a much easier condition to achieve than a pulsed laser, and most of the photo driven chemistry is performed under a powerful CW source.

 We further considered cavity detuning and found that the effective rate constants can be substantially increased with large positive detuning which also nearly eliminates the suppressing effects of the dark states.
-Encouragingly, this enhancement can be several orders of magnitude larger than the rate constant outside the cavity even when $\lambda_D$ and $\Gamma$ are large.
-The positive cavity detuning also significantly reduces the magnitude of the population transfer from the UP to the dark states, due to the enlarged energy gap and phonon bottleneck effect.
+Encouragingly, this enhancement can be several orders of magnitude larger than the rate constant outside the cavity even when λ_D and Γ are large.
+The cavity detuning also significantly reduces the magnitude of the population transfer from UP to the dark states, due to the enlarged energy gap and phonon bottleneck effect.
 These results demonstrate that significant cavity enhancement may be achievable for uphill ET-like reactions by CW driving to the UP in a cavity that has been positively detuned to optimize the driving force from the UP to the acceptor states and avoid dark state transfer.